bmartino1/Docker-Bitcoin-Core-GUI/README.md

-# ATM: Workin debain 12 instance and bitcoin v27
+# ATM: Working debain 12 instance and bitcoin v27
 This has been forked and edited to meet my needs.
 Your needs may be different.
-This is not my work but expanded upon to make a workign instance for myself.
-You are free to edit and make chages as long as you folow the orginal creators license.
+This is not my work but expanded upon to make a working instance for myself.
+You are free to edit and make changes as long as you follow the orginal creators license.

 docker pull bmmbmm01/bitcoin-core-gui:27.0-debian12
 or